-Butterfly the shrimp: Make a deep cut along the outer curved edge, then spread open like a book.
+Butterfly the shrimp: Make a deep cut along the outer curved edge of a shrimp, then spread open like a book.
 Repeat with the remaining shrimp.
 Pat dry.

 Whisk the eggs with 1 teaspoon salt, 1/2 teaspoon pepper and 1 tablespoon parsley in a bowl.
 Heat about 1/8 inch olive oil in a large skillet over medium-high heat.
 Put the flour in a shallow bowl.
 Working in batches, dredge the shrimp in the flour, dip in the egg mixture and add to the skillet cut-side down; fry, turning, until lightly browned, about 3 minutes.
 Transfer to paper towels to drain.

 Pour out any oil from the skillet and wipe clean.
 Add the broth, wine and lemon juice and bring to a boil over medium-high heat.
 Add the tomatoes and cook until the sauce is slightly reduced, about 4 minutes.
 Push the tomatoes to one side; whisk in the butter a few pieces at a time.
 Stir in the shrimp and the remaining 1 tablespoon parsley.